wormhole-foundation/wormhole/SECURITY_CONTEXT.md

 the mainnet state which should show that none of the validators within wormchain have any stake.

-### Out-of-order submission of governance VAAs / no invariant enforcement for monotic increase of governance VAAs
+### Out-of-order submission of governance VAAs / no invariant enforcement for monotonic increase of governance VAAs

 Contracts that consume VAAs may process "new" governance VAAs _before_ processing an "old" VAA.
 A common suggestion is that the contracts should strictly enforce VAA ordering such that this is